moukani/IRISDemos/BaseImages/irisdemodb/README.md

 fi
 ```

-It is from this project folder where we load the hello world CSP page and IRISDemo.SYS.Installer with a manifest.
+It is from this project folder where we load the hello world CSP page and IRISConfig.Installer with a manifest.
 Our demos will use this example namespace and we will not be copying this Dockerfile but inheriting from it with the FROM Dockerfile clause.

 ## How to run the image